Mexican Hash Brown Stack

 Instructions

-- Prepare Pico de Gallo: Combine the ingredients in a small bowl, stir, and allow to sit out at room temperature as you prepare the rest of the recipe.
+- Prepare Pico de Gallo: Combine the ingredients in a small bowl, stir, and season to taste with salt and pepper.
+Allow to sit out at room temperature as you prepare the rest of the ingredients.

-- Prepare Potato Tartine: Preheat the oven to 300 degrees Fahrenheit.
-To reduce oxidizing, peel, grate, and cook one potato at a time.
+- Prepare Potato Tartine: Preheat the oven to 300°F (150°C).
+To reduce oxidization of the potaotes, peel, grate, and cook one potato hash brown at a time.
 Using a large box grater, grate the potato lengthwise into a large bowl.
 Place the pile of grated potato into the center of a clean kitchen towel.
-Wrap up the grated potato and twist tightly into a ball.
-Squeeze the pile of grated potato over the sink to remove any excess moisture and starch–repeating several times as necessary.
+Wrap and twist tightly into a ball.
+Squeeze the grated potato over the sink to remove and discar any excess moisture and starch - repeating a few times as necessary.
 Place the grated potato into a clean, dry bowl and season lightly with salt and pepper.

 - Heat a tablespoon of oil in a 8-inch non-stick skillet over medium-high heat.
 Once hot, add the grated potato and shape roughly, using a spatula, into a large circle.
-Press on the mixture with the back of a spatula to compact it, and cook gently for 8-10 minutes or until the bottom is golden brown and crisp.
+Press on the mixture with the back of a spatula to compact it, and cook gently for 8 to 10 minutes or until the bottom is golden brown and crisp.

-- Flip the potato carefully and cook for another 8-10 minutes, adding additional oil as necessary, or until both sides are golden and crisp.
-Place on a cooling rack (set on top of a baking sheet) and keep warm in the oven as you prepare the remaining potato tartine and toppings.
+- Flip the potato carefully and cook for another 8-10 minutes, adding more oil as necessary, or until both sides are golden and crisp.
+Place on a cooling rack, set in a half sheet pan, and transfer to the oven to keep warm as you prepare the remaining hash browns, eggs, and additional toppings.

-- Prepare Toppings: Heat a small non-stick skillet over low heat, grease with a small amount of butter or oil, and crack the eggs (ensuring that the yolk does not break).
+- Cook the Eggs: Heat a small non-stick skillet over low heat, grease with a small amount of butter or oil, and crack the eggs (ensuring that the yolk does not break).
 Cook as desired, or until the eggs until the whites are firm and the yolks are still runny.
 Remove from heat immediately.

 - Assemble: Remove the potato tartines from the oven, and serve.
-Top with 1 or 2 sunny-side eggs, a generous spoonful of pico de gallo, sliced avocado, crumbled queso fresco cheese, and garnish with fresh cilantro.
+Top with one or two sunny-side eggs, a generous spoonful of pico de gallo, sliced avocado, crumbled queso fresco cheese, and garnish with fresh cilantro.
 Serve immediately.

 Love hash browns, I didn’t know, that is really easy to make them!